-- 1) Substance abuse

-- 2) Cardiovascular disease

-- 3) Violence

-- 5. Those involved in decisions re: community needs addressed through community benefit activities: Decisions regarding the selection of community needs to address depend on the hospital departments involved and the constituencies they serve.
+- 1) Youth programs needed to address education, health, violence, social programs - 2) Reduce obesity, asthma, minority infant mortality - 3) Address language and cultural barriers, and substance abuse - 5.
+Those involved in decisions re: community needs addressed through community benefit activities: Decisions regarding the selection of community needs to address depend on the hospital departments involved and the constituencies they serve.
 Decisions may also involve how the community assessment was done, and for what purpose.